 COMMON BRAND NAME(S): Butrans

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
-If a child accidentally swallows this drug, get medical help right away.
+If a child accidentally swallows or uses this drug, get medical help right away because fatal breathing problems may occur.

 The patch is usually changed every 7 days.
 To avoid irritation, apply to a different area each time and do not apply to the same site within 3 weeks.
 Be sure to remove the old patch before applying a new patch.
 The used patch should be folded in half with the sticky sides together and properly discarded.
 If your manufacturer has supplied a patch disposal unit, follow directions for its use.